Skip to content

 Scorers evaluate whether an attack succeeded.
 7 After the target responds, the scorer examines the response and assigns a judgement.
 PyRIT offers several scoring approaches:

-• SelfAskTrueFalseScorer: Uses an LLM to classify the response as achieving the objective (true) or not (false)
+• SelfAskTrueFalseScorer: Uses an LLM to classify the response as achieving the objective (true) or not (false).
+Defaults to the built-in TASK_ACHIEVED rubric if no question path is provided.

-• SelfAskLikertScorer: Uses an LLM to rate the response on a scale (e.g., 1-5 for harmfulness)
+• SelfAskLikertScorer: Uses an LLM to rate the response on a configurable scale (e.g., 1-5 for harmfulness)

 • AzureContentFilterScorer: Sends the response to Azure AI Content Safety for automated classification